Q. How does one cite a direct famous quote on the reference page? Is it common knowledge?

 "The only thing we have to fear is fear itself."
 This is from President Roosevelt's Inaugural Address in 1933 to give the American people courage in the face of the Great Depression.
 Many people know this quote, even if they cannot remember who said it.

-Even though many people have heard this quotation, you should document and cite where you found the quotation on your References page.
+Even though many people have heard this quotation, it should be cited on the References page.

 Thank you for using ASK US.
-For personalized help, contact your Campus Library/ARC.
+For personalized help, contact the Campus Library/ARC.